 I say, “No, we are not earning heaven.
 We are learning heaven.
 We are preparing for it (see D&C 78:7).
 We are practicing for it.”

-There are too many statements made by LDS leaders who have say that it is necessary to “earn” (not “learn”) heaven.
+There are too many statements made by LDS leaders who said that it is necessary to “earn” (not “learn”) heaven.
 Consider what Elray L. Christiansen said at a General Conference:

 “My brothers and sisters, we should all be proud of our progenitors.
 Some of us forget however, that as someone rightly said no matter how tall your grandfather was, you have to do your own growing.
 So it is in this great Church-we all must realize that salvation is an individual matter, that none of us can be taken into the celestial kingdom on the backs of others.
 We must earn our own position, both here and hereafter.
 It is not merely an acknowledgment that God lives and that this is the Church of Jesus Christ that will save us, but the application of that knowledge in good works” (Elray L. Christiansen (Assistant to the Quorum of the Twelve, Conference Reports, October 1952, pp. 53-54).